 6 Best Fish for Weight Loss

 Was it halibut that you ate last night—or haddock?
 Was it fluke or flounder?
 Redfish or whitefish?
 Bluefin or yellowtail?
 Snow crab or stone crab?
 Which one was good for the environment?
-Which one was good for your waist?
+Which is the healthiest fish to eat?
 And which one was so loaded with mercury it was like chewing on a thermometer?

 One thing we do know for certain is that regularly eating seafood as part of a healthy diet can do wonders for your weight loss goals—so long as you choose the right kind.
 That's where the waters get murky again.
-So we had our research team here at Eat This, Not That! dive into the science behind your seafood.
-Let’s see if we can’t clear things up with this list of the best fish for losing weight.
+So we had our research team here at Eat This, Not That! dive into the science behind your seafood and clear things up with this list of the healthiest fish to eat for weight loss.

 You might be surprised to learn that steamed white fish like halibut tops fiber-rich oatmeal and vegetables in the satiety department.
 The Satiety Index of Common Foods, an Australian study published in the European Journal of Clinical Nutrition, ranks it the number two most filling food—bested only by boiled potatoes for its fullness factor.
-A separate Australian study that compared the satiety of different animal proteins found a nutritionally similar white fish (flake) to be significantly more satiating than beef and chicken; satiety following the white-fish meal also declined at a much slower rate.
+A separate Journal of Nutrition study that compared the satiety of different animal proteins found a nutritionally similar white fish (flake) to be significantly more satiating than beef and chicken; satiety following the white-fish meal also declined at a much slower rate.
 Study authors attribute the filling factor of white fish like halibut to its impressive protein content and influence on serotonin, one of the key hormones responsible for appetite signals.
-Just make sure you avoid tilapia.

 Scientists have yet to prove oysters well-known reputation as an aphrodisiac, but research has shown oysters' lesser-known potential as natural weight loss aid.
 A half dozen order will set you back a mere 43 calories (the equivalent of a single Saltine cracker!), and provide 21 percent of your recommended daily allowance for iron, deficiencies of which have been linked to a significant increase in fat gene expression.
 What's more, oysters are one of the best food sources of zinc, a mineral that works in tandem with the "I'm hungry!" hormone, leptin, to regulate appetite.
 Research shows overweight people tend to have higher levels of leptin and lower levels of zinc, in comparison to lean folks.
-One study in the journal Life Sciences found supplementing with zinc could increase leptin production in obese men by 142 percent.
+One 2017 study found that zinc can help ward off metabolic syndrome and improve blood pressure, glucose, and LDL cholesterol.
 Get a shuck-load of zinc, naturally, with oysters—just six fulfills your recommended daily need by 200 percent!
 So make a happy-hour habit of hitting up the raw bar for a dozen on the half-shell; the order will get you into your skinny jeans, even if it doesn't get you into anyone else's.

 Tuna or to-not?
 That is the question.
-As a primo source of docosahexaenoic acid (DHA), canned light tuna is one of the best and most affordable fish for weight loss, especially from your belly!
-One study in the Journal of Lipid Research showed that omega 3 fatty acid supplementation had the profound ability to turn off abdominal fat genes.
+As a prime source of docosahexaenoic acid (DHA), canned light tuna is one of the healthiest fish to eat that will slim down your belly!
+One study in PLoS One showed that omega 3 fatty acid supplementation had the profound ability to turn off abdominal fat genes.
 And while you'll find two types of fatty acids in cold water fish and fish oils—DHA and eicosapentaenoic acid (EPA)—researchers say DHA can be 40 to 70 percent more effective than EPA at down regulating fat genes in the abdomen, preventing belly fat cells from expanding in size.
 But what about the mercury?
 Mercury levels in tuna vary by species; generally speaking, the larger and leaner the fish, the higher the mercury level.
-Bluefin and albacore rank among the most toxic, according to a study in Biology Letters.
+Bluefin and albacore rank among the most toxic, according to the Environmental Defense Fund.
 But canned chunk light tuna, harvested from the smallest fish, is considered a "low mercury fish" and can–and should!–be enjoyed two to three times a week (or up to 12 ounces), according to the FDA's most recent guidelines.